jwobith/docker-gitea/README.md

 ### Environment

 The configuration is performed via environment variables contained in a `.env` file.
-You can copy the provided `env.sample` file as a reference.
+You can copy the provided `.env.sample` file as a reference.

 Variable | Description | Example
 --- | --- | ---